Angry Cyclist: Accolades

 Angry Cyclist ranked at No. 64 on 100 Best Albums of 2018 by UK music retailer Fopp.

 Touring

 The Proclaimers embarked on a worldwide tour following the release of Angry Cyclist.
 The 2018 leg of the Angry Cyclist tour saw the band perform 43 shows and 5 festivals in the United Kingdom, as well as 13 concerts in Canada supported by the English indie folk artist Siobhan Wilson.
-The 2019 portion included performances that April in Reykjavik, Dubai and Singapore, as well as a 10-date tour of Australia that May.
+The 2019 portion included performances that April in Reykjavík, Dubai and Singapore, as well as a 10-date tour of Australia that May.
 The tour concluded with a performance on 14 September 2019 at The Hydro in Glasgow, Scotland.
 The Angry Cyclist tour saw the duo perform to over 400,000 people across 111 performances.